-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to Reservations.
+For travellers that have booked a 'Land Only' tour with no international flights, please note the price includes your arrival/departure airport transfers if you are arriving on the start and departing on the conclusion date of your tour, or when booking pre/post night accommodation with Wendy Wu Tours.

-Join the tour on Day 2 in Tokyo and end the tour on Day 8 in Osaka Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+Join the tour on Day 2 in Tokyo (arrive into either Tokyo Narita or Tokyo Haneda airport) and end the tour on Day 13 in Osaka (departures from either Osaka Kansai or Osaka Itami airport).
+Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
 An informal Welcome Dinner will be held on Day 2 of the itinerary.
 If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.